The Dark Knight Rises: Cast

-A mysterious and physically imposing villain who was excommunicated from the League of Shadows and portrays himself as a "liberator of pain" and revolutionary.
-He is desperate to continue Ra's al Ghul's legacy by destroying Gotham.
+A mysterious, intelligent, and physically imposing villain who was excommunicated from the League of Shadows and portrays himself as a "liberator of pain" and revolutionary.
+He is intent on completing Ra's al Ghul's legacy by destroying Gotham.
 The character was chosen by Christopher Nolan because of his desire to see Batman tested on both a physical and mental level.
 According to costume designer Lindy Hemming, the character wears a mask that supplies him with an analgesic gas to relieve pain he suffers from an injury sustained "early in his story".
 Hardy intended to portray the character as "more menacing" than Robert Swenson's version of the character in Joel Schumacher's Batman & Robin and that in order to do so, his portrayal entailed creating a contradiction between his voice and body.
 Hardy gained 30 lb for the role, increasing his weight to 200 lb.
 Hardy later said training for the role probably damaged his body.
 Hardy based Bane's voice on several influences, which include Bartley Gorman and the character's comic book heritage.
-Bane claims that his revolution's enemies are the rich and the corrupt, who he contends are oppressing "the people", when in reality this was a ruse in order to exploit the citizens of Gotham City for the League of Shadows' ultimate goal in destroying Gotham City.
+Bane claims that his revolution's enemies are the rich and the corrupt, who he contends are oppressing "the people", when in reality this is a ruse in order to exploit Gotham's citizens for the League of Shadows' ultimate goal in destroying the city.